sawka/dashborg-go-sdk/README.md

 Dashborg uses JSON to transfer data between your app and the Dashborg service.
 You can send any static JSON-compatible data to Dashborg using app.Blobs().SetJsonBlob().
 Static data is available to apps even when there is no backend connected.
 For dynamic data, use Runtime().Handler().
-Here we'll send an HTML color table as a BLOB named "colors":
+Here we'll set favorite color table to the path "/colors.json".
+We used the AppFSClient() instead of the GlobalFSClient().
+That makes the data local to the app and is accessible at /@app/colors.json:
 ```golang
 type FavColor struct {
     Name  string `json:"name"`